alignedfibers/polymerAndFirebaseProj/README.md

 Rational:

-This entirety of firebase-element is not in bower also a simple correction was necassary to make it work
+The entirety of firebase-element is not in bower also a simple correction was necassary to make it work

 An initial start to using a custom element as well as